YunoHost-Apps/friendica_ynh/README.md

 - feel free to change your password

 #### For normal YunoHost users (non-admin):
-Normal LDAP users can login through Ldap authentication and create there profiles.
+Normal LDAP users can login through LDAP authentication and create there profiles.

 ## Documentation and resources